giorgiop94/digital-garden/_notes/Talks - Freedom From Fear and Anxiety - Rob Burbea.md

+---
+title: Talks - Freedom From Fear and Anxiety - Rob Burbea
+---
 Even the Buddha talked about feeling great fear when he was practicing in the forest (before his enlightenment) and heard some noise

 **Fear is workable, freedom from it is possible**